 - When the total number of bends in a traffic signal conduit run exceeds 270 degrees.
-(See Section 13.2.4 and the requirements outlined below for interconnect pull box and conduit alignment requirement). - At the base of each traffic signal support (mast arm or strain pole) when underground cables extend from the base of the pole. - At the base of a power service drop when the conduit run exceeds 75 ft. or there is a significant change in direction. - When a conduit run exceeds 500 ft. - At loop detector locations.
+(See Section 13.2.4 and the requirements outlined below for interconnect pull box and conduit alignment requirement). - At the base of each traffic signal support (mast arm or strain pole) when underground cables extend from the base of the pole.
+A round pull box can be shared with other poles on the same corner. - At the base of a power service drop when the conduit run exceeds 75 ft. or there is a significant change in direction. - When a conduit run exceeds 500 ft. - At loop detector locations.